KostasEreksonas/TryHackMe_Writeups/Bounty_Hacker/README.md

 # Conclusion

-1. Port scan showed that the target system has ftp, ssh and http services running.
+1. Port scan showed that the target system has 3 services running.
 2. FTP service allowed anonymous login.
 3. Inside the FTP server, there was two text files - one file had an username for SSH.
 THe other file contained a password list.
 4. Using Hydra and the found password list I brute forced the correct password for the user.